mspnp/aks-baseline-regulated/docs/additional-considerations.md

 > :notebook: See the Azure Architecture Center PCI-DSS 3.2.1 for AKS [Azure Key Vault network restrictions article](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets#azure-key-vault-network-restrictions).

 ### Expanded NetworkPolicies

 Not all user-provided namespaces in this reference implementation employ a zero-trust network.
 For example `cluster-baseline-settings` does not.
 We provide an example of zero-trust networks in `a0005-i` and `a0005-o` as your reference implementation of the concept.
 All namespaces (other than `kube-system`, `gatekeeper-system`, and other AKS-provided namespaces) should have a maximally restrictive NetworkPolicy applied.
 What those policies will be will be based on the pods running in those namespaces.
 Ensure your accounting for readiness, liveliness, and startup probes and also accounting for metrics gathering by `oms-agent`.
 Consider standardizing on ports across your workloads so that you can provide a consistent NetworkPolicy and even Azure Policy for allowed container ports.

-### Enable DDoS Protection
+### Enable DDoS protection

 > :notebook: See the Azure Architecture Center PCI-DSS 3.2.1 for AKS [DDoS protection article](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets#ddos-protection).

 </details>